orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

 - `NPP.userDb._index._index` is a nice trick that works with any store to return the full index.
 We can use this in the absence of a function like `NPP.userDb.all()`
 - `this.userDb.del(key)` deletes the specified key and corresponding value from the store
 - `this.userDb.get(key)` retrieves the specified key and the corresponding value from the store

+### Dealing with fixture data

+Fresh users to the app will need a strong onboarding experience, and you'll enable that for them now.
+You'll want to give people some data to start with, so the

+- Import list of default instruments to select from
+- Random username

 ### Key Takeaways